 - Lightweight and smaller items will be more cost effective to ship and easier to package.

-- The more durable the product, the better.
-Shipping products that break easily may increase the chances of a less-than-satisfactory delivery.
-If you decide to ship them, invest in sturdy packaging!
+- The more durable the packaging, the better.
+Shipping fragile products that may be damaged in transit if not packaged properly may increase the chances of a less-than-satisfactory delivery.
+If you decide to ship them, invest in sturdy product packaging.

 Get familiar with country rules and regulations